scipioni/clavis/README.md

 - prereq:
   - nodejs
   - java >= 11
-- run `make setup clean all`
+- run `make setup clean`
-- check the `output` folder for KiCad PCBs and Gerbers
-- optional: create png render with `make png` and check output/routed_pcbs/board-front.png

-See the [workflow](.github/workflows/build.yml) or the [Makefile](Makefile) for more details.
+- run `make unrouted` to make unrouted pcb ready to be checked in kicad
+- go to step4 below

 ## Layout